rabbitmq/rabbitmq-oauth2-tutorial/README.md

 The management ui supports two types of login when it comes to OAuth 2.0 authentication.
 They are:

 * [Service-Provider initiated logon](#service-provider-initiated-logon) - This is the default and traditional OAuth 2.0 logon mode.
 When the user visits the management ui, it shows a button with the label "Click here to logon".
 When the user clicks it, the logon process starts by redirecting the user to the configured **authorization server**.
 * [Identity-Provider initiated logon](#identity-provider-initiated-logon) - This mode is opposite to the previous mode.
 The user must first send its access token to the management's `/login` endpoint.
 If the token is valid, the user is allowed to access the management ui.
 This mode is very useful for web sites which allow users to access the management ui with a single click.
-When the user clicks, the web site produces a token and redirects the to the RabbitMQ management's `/login` endpoint with the token.
+When the user clicks, the web site produces a token and redirects the user to the RabbitMQ management's `/login` endpoint with the token.

 ### Service-Provider initiated logon

 #### OAuth 2.0 authentication flow used by RabbitMQ

-The management ui uses *Authorization Code flow with PKCE** to implement this login type.
-RabbitMQ is a single-page web application and therefore it cannot safely store credentials such as the `client_id` and `client_secret` required to authenticate with the authorization server.
-For this reason, you should configure the RabbitMQ OAuth client in the authorization server so that it does not require `client_secret`.
+The management ui uses **Authorization Code flow with PKCE** to implement this login type.
+RabbitMQ is a single-page web application and therefore it cannot safely store credentials such as `client_secret` required in other OAuth 2.0 Flows.
+For this reason, you should configure the authorization server so that it does not require `client_secret`.
 This type of OAuth clients/applications are known as **public** or **non-confidential**.
 In UAA they are configured as `allowpublic: true`.

 Nevertheless, should your authorization server require a `client_secret` , you can configure it via `management.oauth_client_secret`.